canonical/kafka-operator/docs/how-to/tls-encryption.md

 juju config kafka tls-private-key=secret:d2k6hv8co3bs4tge0c8g
 ```

-Charmed Apache Kafka will read the new secret, and re-request new SSL certificates using the externally provided private-key created earlier.
+Charmed Apache Kafka will read the new secret, and re-request new TLS certificates using the externally provided private-key created earlier.

-## Disable SSL encryption for client communication
+## Disable TLS encryption for client communication

-To disable SSL encryption, remove the relation with the `tls-certificates` provider application:
+To disable TLS encryption, remove the relation with the `tls-certificates` provider application:

 ```bash
 juju remove-relation kafka <tls-certificates>